ooyala/miyamoto/README.md

 * Dedicated S3 bucket

-If you're planning to administer Debian/Ubuntu clients, you'll need Jordan Sissel's fpm gem.
-If you're administering OS X clients, you'll need to install my Luggage tool (http://github.com/unixorn/luggage).
+If you're planning to administer Debian/Ubuntu clients, you'll need Jordan Sissel's [fpm](https://github.com/jordansissel/fpm) gem.
+If you're administering OS X clients, you'll need to install [the Luggage](http://github.com/unixorn/luggage).

-If you're planning to use this with RedHat/Centos, it shouldn't take much tweaking to have fpm spit out rpms instead of debs and have mm_update_manifests cope accordingly.
+If you're planning to use this with RedHat/Centos, it won't take much tweaking to have fpm spit out rpms instead of debs and have mm_update_manifests cope accordingly.

 ## Fun with Rake